Research Fellow, Participatory Research and Engagement, ARC Centre of Excellence for Children and Families over the Life Course

 Melissa Kennedy is a Tati Tati woman from the Murray River Country in North-West Victoria.
-As a Research Fellow with the ARC Centre of Excellence for Children and Families over the Lifecourse (Life Course Centre), Melissa’s focus is on better understanding and documenting the relationship between water (Cultural Flows) and Indigenous wellbeing over the lifecourse, with a view to enabling policy change and empowering local Indigenous stakeholders.
-Melissa will work with the researchers at the Centre of Excellence Places Program and stakeholders and community members to codesign research on the theme of Indigenous wellbeing and the environment.
+As a Research Fellow with the ARC Centre of Excellence for Children and Families over the Life Course (the Life Course Centre), Melissa’s focus is on better understanding and documenting the relationship between water (Cultural Flows) and Indigenous wellbeing over the life course, with a view to enabling policy change and empowering local Indigenous stakeholders.
+Melissa will work with the researchers at the Life Course Centre's Places Program and stakeholders and community members to codesign research on the theme of Indigenous wellbeing and the environment.

 Melissa is also co-founder and CEO of Tati Tati Kaiejin, a grass-roots Indigenous owned and operated not-for-profit organisation.
 Melissa’s aim is to uplift First Nations people and support sustainable environmental practices through the progression, restoration and replenishment of culture and Country.